Skip to main content

 State & Scopes

 State in AI applications is messy.
-Conversation history, user preferences, shared configuration, intermediate processing data — all at different lifetimes, all needing different isolation guarantees. flow-state.dev gives you four scoped levels with typed operations, resources for structured data, and client data to control exactly what the client can see.
+Conversation history, user preferences, shared configuration, intermediate processing data — all at different lifetimes, all needing different isolation guarantees. flow-state.dev gives you four scoped levels with typed operations.

 State is organized into four hierarchical scopes: